particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Muon I2C pin 2026-02-19

+Fixed an error in the [Muon datasheet](/reference/datasheets/m-series/muon-datasheet/#i2c) in the table that shows I2C pins.
+There is no Wire1 on M-SoM and D6 is not Wire1 SCK.

 ### Tachyon certification docs 2026-02-06

 FCC [certification documents](/hardware/certification/certification-documents/#tachyon) for Tachyon TACH4NA and TACH8NA are now available.